 Saving the Helmeted Honeyeater and Orange-bellied Parrot

-To find this alpine conservation space you need to wander through an aviary with 2 of Australia's most critically endangered bird species – the Helmeted Honeyeater and Orange-bellied Parrot!
-And if you catch the 11am keeper talk you can see them right up close as they fly down for a nectar treat!
+To find this alpine conservation space you need to wander through an aviary with two of Australia's most critically endangered bird species – the Helmeted Honeyeater and Orange-bellied Parrot!
+And if you catch the 11am Keeper Talk you can see them right up close as they fly down for a nectar treat!